JaehoonSong12/JaehoonSong12.github.io/README.md

 # CS4460 Vizualytics

 This project is a web-based information visualization tool designed to explore and analyze data through engaging and interactive visual representations.
-It is hosted using Flask and developed with D3.js, HTML, CSS, and JavaScript.
+It is hosted using Flask/Github and developed with D3.js, HTML, CSS, and JavaScript.
 The tool enables users to derive meaningful insights from datasets by visualizing trends, patterns, and relationships in an intuitive manner.